aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 * `windows2019`
 * `windows2022`

-An `alias` has the following format: `family@version`.
 The version string can be set to `latest`, or pinned to a specific AMI using the format of that AMI's GitHub release tags.
-For example, AL2 and AL2023 use a date for their release, so they can be pinned as follows:
+For example, AL2 and AL2023 use dates for their release, so they can be pinned as follows:
 ```
 alias: al2023@v20240703
 ```